RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 ...
 ```

-Now repeat the calculation in a different folder with for the case of pure MgO by using:
+Now repeat the calculation in a different folder for the case of pure MgO by using:

 ```
 mpirun thermal_conductivity -qg 12 12 12 --noisotope